rdev0rigin/Music-Transcoding-NodeJS/README.md

-# Backend Socket Seed
+# Music Transcoding Backend

-A backend starter module with Socket.io, Express.js and  Node.js.

-git archive --format=tar --remote=git@gitlab.com:rdev163/backend-socket-seed.git master | tar -xf -
+Made to experiment with transcoding and crypto things.